Average Salary: $52,840

-Many of the newbie forensic scientists out there have either an associate's degree or a bachelor's degree, and are able to get an entry-level gig working as a technician in a local forensics laboratory.
-They'll typically bring in around $40,000 – not too bad for right out of college.
+Many of the newbie forensic scientists out there, holding either an associate's degree or a bachelor's degree, should be able to get an entry-level gig working as a technician in a local forensics laboratory.
+They'll typically bring in around $35,000 to start—not too bad for a kid right out of college (source).

 Once a scientist has a few extra years under his or her bulletproof vest, they'll come closer to the average, which is about $55,000 per year.
 Those with experience and a specialized graduate degree can earn upwards of $95,000 (source).

 But keep in mind that location really determines a lot of the scientist's pay.
 You know those crime maps people use to see if their new apartment is going to be a safe place to live?
 You'll want to use those too.
 But in the opposite way.